pearsontechnology/martingale-kubernetes-pack/readme.md

 ### host: Hostname or host path to the instance of the Kubernetes API.
 **Default Value:** /api/kubernetes

+### headers: Any custom headers such as authorization that need to be sent through.

 ## Included Pages
 ### KubeDashboard: Side Nav